01-edu/public/subjects/ai/visualizations/README.md

 # Exercise 7: Plotly Box plots

 The goal of this exercise is to learn to use Plotly to plot Box Plots.
-It is t is a method for graphically depicting groups of numerical data through their quartiles and values as min, max.
-It allows to compare quickly some variables.
+It is a method for graphically depicting groups of numerical data through their quartiles and values as min, max.
+It allows comparing quickly some variables.

-Let us generate 3 random arrays from a normal distribution.
-And for each array add respectively 1, 2 to the normal distribution.
+Generate 3 random arrays from a normal distribution.
+Keep one as it is and for the other two arrays add respectively 1 and 2 to the normal distribution.

 ```python
 y0 = np.random.randn(50)